 The Coachella Valley Hiking Club continues to blaze new trails whether it’s for a beginner at the base of the Indian Canyons to the expert who can experience the picturesque peaks of the San Jacinto mountains.

-Now more than 400 strong, the valleywide club has something for everyone, according to club president Craig Karsen.
+The valleywide club has something for everyone, according to club member Craig Karsen.

 “We have a little bit of everything and there’s no limitations as to where we hike,” says Karsen, a Chicago native.
 “We hike up Magnesia Falls in Rancho Mirage or carpool to hike Idyllwild or in the San Bernardino mountains.
 We primarily are hiking, but we also have a small speaker’s series, take hikes for the purpose of photography and have socials once a month.”

 Karsen adds that the club is open to all residents, snowbirds, and visitors for a $15 annual membership.
 “There’s even hikes where you can bring your dog,” he says.
 “We have three to 10 hikes per week in season, and all you have to do is talk with one of our hike leaders to find out what’s best for you.”

 Hike leaders explain the level of expertise needed, tips and tricks, details of the hike, length, interest, etc. You then contact the leader by email or phone number and they provide you with any other information.
 On the club website, each upcoming hike is listed according to level of difficulty with details of the area and elevation.

 First-time hikers are better off going in group to avoid surprises.

 Karsen says coming from his native Chicago, where most hikes are flat, he advises visitors from similar parts of the country to start with the same level, mostly flatland hikes.
 There are several available at the Agua Caliente’s Indian Canyon trails or the multiple routes on Lykken trail.